Improved engine efficiency boosts fuel economy, increases horsepower and is

 After a few dozen different systems were tried and scrapped, I came up with one that was passive, required no switches, valves, injectors or special parts to make it work.
 The first on the road, in real life tests were done on our family car and then the tow vehicle, a one ton 350 cid Chevrolet van.

 An increase in HP when towing was noticeable almost immediately.
 The mileage increase was negligible in the beginning but slowly crept up and peaked out after about 1000 miles.
 I wanted to know what was going on inside the engine and did a combustion chamber inspection using a flexible tool that allowed me to see inside, through the spark plug hole, without removing the cylinder head.
-What I found was almost zero carbon, both hard and soft types.
-Internal engine carbon becomes hot spots in the combustion chamber and can cause preignition.
+What I found was almost zero carbon, both hard and soft types that can cause hot spots in the combustion chamber and preignition.

-The increase in MPG and HP was due in part to the increased octane rating and the van was a pre-computer model, which meant I was able to advance the timing 10 degrees from the factory spec’s without any preignition/detonation (aka pinging in US English).
+The increase in MPG and HP was also due to the increased octane rating, the van was a pre-computer model, and I was able to advance the timing 10 degrees from the factory spec’s without any preignition/detonation (aka pinging in US english, pinking in English english).
 The fuel was also able to get a more complete burn because there was no carbon to interfere with the combustion chamber turbulence and none in the exhaust system to impede the flow of the exhaust.
-In the beginning, the mileage was 8 mpg, empty or towing.
-After all the modifications, including the carburetor change and replacing the automatic choke with a manual choke, I got a consistent 12 mpg towing trailers loaded with race cars and 14-15 on the road and around town.
+In the beginning, the milage was 8 mpg, empty or towing.
+After all the modifications, including the carburetor change and replacing the automatic choke with a manual choke, I got a consistent 12 mpg towing trailers with race cars and 14-15 on the road and around town.
 Next was the race car test.

 A couple of other drivers asked, “What did you do?
 You were never able to pull away from me out of the corners like that before?”
 I told them I had made a few minor changes and didn’t elaborate.
 I did notice that there were quite a few “onlookers” from other teams that came to the tech area when we were being inspected for safety and class rules.
 The car was protested once at Seattle International Raceway but was found to be legal.

-I used the system on the tow cars and race cars for 11 years of professional race car driving and did very well with one regional overall driving title and 8 class championships to my credit.
+I used the system on the tow cars and race cars for 11 years of professional race car driving.
 I had also put a copy of the same system on our personal family cars with the same increases in HP and MPG.

 I retired from racing, sold my businesses and sailed to Hawaii.
 I put a system on our car while living there and one on a customer’s car who was a drag racer.
 His performances improved and others wanted to know what he was doing.
 He didn’t tell them and neither did I. During the Hawaii years, I got divorced and remarried, sold the auto body parts business I had started, my new wife sold her organic farm and we sailed back to the Pacific Northwest.

 When we were living in NE Oregon, I found a 1949 Dodge one ton flatbed truck in a farmers field.
 I replaced the old flathead 6 cylinder with a 318 V-8 out of a Chrysler that had a 2bbl carburetor and automatic.
 After that was finished I had a lot of restoration work done.
 The power was good but I was disappointed with the mpg.
 I installed the Mileageman1 on the truck and both HP and MPG increased.
-While living in New Mexico, where the picture was taken, I met a man whose son had rolled his 240Z.
+While living in NM I met a man whose son had rolled his 240Z.
 He still had most of the engine parts which included a set of side draft Hitachi SU carburetors.
 I made a special manifold and put them on the truck.
 There was a slight increase in both HP and MPG but the biggest bonus was the oohs and awes the truck got when I took it to car shows.
 Most people thought the carburetors were some type of fuel injection.
-We had too many vehicles so I gave the Dodge to a friend who was a Mopar (Chrysler Corp.) collector.

 Last summer I did some race walking races and kept track of the mileage on the trips.
 On one trip I had to go over 8 mountain passes, four going and four returning.
 35 mpg was the average for the trip.

-Even when gas prices are low the savings are significant with the increased miles per gallon and, over the years, we have saved thousands of dollars, maybe tens of thousands.
+Even when gas prices are low the savings are significant and, over the years, we have saved thousands of dollars, maybe tens of thousands.
 Driving is still fun and the boost in HP is an added bonus.

-One Jeep expert also said there was no way to increase MPG in a Jeep.
-One of my friends has a MM1 system on his Jeep and tells me he gets about 20% increase and more HP.
-Another post said, “I’ll bet he hears from Consumer Reports Lawyers.”
-There has never been a reason for Consumer Reports to get involved.
+The Jeep expert also said there was no way to increase MPG in a Jeep.
+One of my friends has a MM1 system on his Jeep and tells me he gets about 20% mpg increase and more horsepower.

-The expert also said, “It’s a scam, stay away from it.”
+The expert also said, “It’s a skam, stay away from it.”
 I’ve been in business since 1967 and would never have been able to do that if I’d been scamming people.
 The expert also needs to check his spelling of scam.

 The world is full of experts who have never tried something or done any research on their own but are convinced they know the answers.
-If you doubt that water vapor can really increase horsepower and miles per gallon, go to wikipedia and search “water injection engines” and read the various articles in that category.
-You’ll find the Germans were using water in their fighter planes before and during WWll to increase horsepower, extend cruising range and raise the ceiling limits (how high they could fly).
+If you doubt that water vapor can really increase HP and MPG, go to wikipedia and search “water injection engines” and read the various articles in that category.
+You’ll find the Germans were using water in their fighter planes before and during WW2 to increase horsepower, extend cruising range and raise the ceiling limits (how high they could fly).
 They increased their horsepower from 500 to 2000 and they were kickin’ butt until we found out what they were doing.